Governors and Delegates

 Outcomes:

-• Design of the legal-institutional structures necessary for the functioning of the REDD+ Jurisdictional System;
+- Design of legal-institutional structures necessary for the functioning of the REDD+ Jurisdictional System

-• Plan for Intervention in the drivers of deforestation and conservation of native vegetation through existing government programs;
+- Development of an intervention plan addressing drivers of deforestation and conservation of native vegetation through existing government programs

-• Development of financial sustainability for the Jurisdictional System;
+- Development of financial sustainability mechanisms for the Jurisdictional System

 Local Partner: IPAM